Arte

 Las emperifolladas frutas podridas de Kathleen Ryan - Nomadart

-The Californian artist has become known worldwide for her incredible jewelry sculptures of decaying food.
+The Californian artist has become world famous for her incredible sculptures of rotting food made with jewels.

-"The sculptures are beautiful and very enjoyable, but they are always accompanied by ugliness and restlessness."
+“The sculptures are beautiful and very enjoyable, but they are always accompanied by ugliness and disquiet.”

-These are words that the sculptor Kathleen Ryan told the New York Times a year ago.
-The purpose of the report was to find out how it was possible for an artist to achieve critical applause and fame within the world based on creating false rotten fruits, where the rottenness, however, is made precisely with, in theory, the most beautiful : precious and semi-precious stones.
+These are the words that sculptor Kathleen Ryan told the New York Times a year ago.
+The purpose of the report was to find out how an artist could achieve critical acclaim and fame in the art world by creating fake rotten fruit, where the rot, however, is made precisely of, in theory, the most beautiful things: precious and semi-precious stones.

-Eight weeks of work to “rot” your precious fruits
+Eight weeks of work to “rot” their precious fruits

-This Californian born in Santa Monica in 1984 plays with this dichotomy using amethyst or marble, taking her 8 weeks of work on average to create, in large works made of concrete or iron, the mold that covers food in poor condition, as in her last exhibition at the François Ghebaly gallery in Los Angeles, can be seen in a huge bunch of grapes or slices of watermelon infected with fungus and insects.
+This Californian, born in Santa Monica in 1984, plays with this dichotomy, using amethyst or marble, taking her an average of 8 weeks of work to create, in large-scale works made of concrete or iron, the mould that covers spoiled food.
+As in her latest exhibition at the François Ghebaly gallery in Los Angeles, it can be seen in an immense bunch of grapes or slices of watermelon infected with fungi and insects.

 Kathleen Ryan's hidden message to her collectors.

-The artist believes that her works "are not just opulent, but inherently contain the idea of decline" and she makes this known in a hidden message to future collectors of her works.
-For her it is something that is also happening in the world, given that "wealth inequality is increasing at the expense of the environment" , which is why she uses glass in different shades for the 'non-rotten' parts of her sculptures:
+The artist believes that her works “are not only opulent, but inherently contain the idea of decline” and she makes this known in a hidden message to future collectors of her works.
+For her, this is something that also happens in the world, given that “wealth inequality is increasing at the expense of the environment” , hence the use of glass in different shades for the “non-rotten” parts of her sculptures:

-Mold is decomposition, but it is the most living part.
+Mold is decay, but it is the most living part.

 Leave a comment